juanise/jvjr-docker-env/README.md

 # jvjr-docker-env

-Change env variables when run your docker image of your Vue app
+Change env variables when run your docker image of your Vue/React app

 ## Installing